ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 The "visible" bot is the [**GitHub account used as bot face**](https://github.com/ropensci-review-bot): commands are addressed to it, and it uses a "Personal" Access to post GitHub issue comments.

-We have developed an initial [list of possible commands/actions](https://buffy.readthedocs.io/en/latest/available_responders.html), also known as responders.
+The Journal of Open Source Software (JOSS) has developed an initial [list of possible commands/actions](https://buffy.readthedocs.io/en/latest/available_responders.html), also known as responders.
 One can create new responders by writing buffy code following [documented instructions](https://buffy.readthedocs.io/en/latest/custom_responder.html).
 Note that one of the responders allows launching a GitHub Action Workflow which can circumvent the absence of Ruby knowledge on a team -- although a pure Ruby responder would be faster.
 You can also send a call to any API, so if you can build an external API, you can really implement many things.